Telecommunications: Internet

 At the network layer, things become standardized with the Internet Protocol (IP) being adopted for logical addressing.
 For the World Wide Web, these IP addresses are derived from the human-readable form using the Domain Name System (e.g., 72.14.207.99 is derived from Google).
 At the moment, the most widely used version of the Internet Protocol is version four but a move to version six is imminent.

 At the transport layer, most communication adopts either the Transmission Control Protocol (TCP) or the User Datagram Protocol (UDP).
-TCP is used when it is essential every message sent is received by the other computer whereas UDP is used when it is merely desirable.
+TCP is used when it is essential that every message sent is received by the other computer, whereas UDP is used when it is merely desirable.
 With TCP, packets are retransmitted if they are lost and placed in order before they are presented to higher layers.
 With UDP, packets are not ordered nor retransmitted if lost.
 Both TCP and UDP packets carry port numbers with them to specify what application or process the packet should be handled by.
 Because certain application-level protocols use certain ports, network administrators can manipulate traffic to suit particular requirements.
 Examples are to restrict Internet access by blocking the traffic destined for a particular port or to affect the performance of certain applications by assigning priority.

 Above the transport layer, there are certain protocols that are sometimes used and loosely fit in the session and presentation layers, most notably the Secure Sockets Layer (SSL) and Transport Layer Security (TLS) protocols.
 These protocols ensure that data transferred between two parties remains completely confidential.
 Finally, at the application layer, are many of the protocols Internet users would be familiar with such as HTTP (web browsing), POP3 (e-mail), FTP (file transfer), IRC (Internet chat), BitTorrent (file sharing) and XMPP (instant messaging).

 Voice over Internet Protocol (VoIP) allows data packets to be used for synchronous voice communications.
 The data packets are marked as voice-type packets and can be prioritized by the network administrators so that the real-time, synchronous conversation is less subject to contention with other types of data traffic which can be delayed (i.e., file transfer or email) or buffered in advance (i.e., audio and video) without detriment.
 That prioritization is fine when the network has sufficient capacity for all the VoIP calls taking place at the same time and the network is enabled for prioritization, i.e., a private corporate-style network, but the Internet is not generally managed in this way and so there can be a big difference in the quality of VoIP calls over a private network and over the public Internet.